 In this Subdivision —

-“lower explosive limit” means the minimum concentration of vapour, gas or dust in the atmosphere of a workplace that will propagate a flame.
+lower explosive limit means the minimum concentration of vapour, gas or dust in the atmosphere of a workplace that will propagate a flame.

 5.69.
 Styrene vapour to be minimised

 If styrene monomer vapour is present at a workplace, a person who, at the workplace, is an employer, the main contractor or a self-employed person must reduce, as far as practicable, the amount of styrene monomer vapour that is released into the workplace.